jrief/django-shop-ipayment/README.rst

         'adminActionPassword': '5cfgRT34xsdedtFLdfHxj7tfwx24fe',
         'useSessionId': False,
         'securityKey': 'testtest',
-        'invoiceText': 'Example-Shop Invoice: %s',
+        'invoiceText': 'Example-Shop Invoice: %s', # The text shown on the customers credit card roll }
-    }

-In this configuration, all sensible data is passed to IPayment using a separate SOAP call.
+With this configuration, all sensible data is passed to IPayment using a separate SOAP call.
 This method requires that the shop web-application can invoke HTTP-requests to IPayment.
+Whenever possible, use this configuration, because it is safer.

     IPAYMENT = {
         'accountId': 99999,